 1.5.The services on operation support may be rendered by the Contractor at place of subcontractors’ permanent work in RF also.
 The procedure of interaction between the Principal and the Contractor, if secondment of the Contractor’s specialist to IRI is not required, is as follows:

 Stage 1.
-The Contractor shall forward an inquiry drawn up according to Appendix 3 specifying desirable work completion time.
+The Principal shall forward an inquiry drawn up according to Appendix 3 specifying desirable work completion time.

 Stage 2.
 The Contractor shall study the request and shall forward TCP, with involvement of subcontracting organizations (if necessary), which describes stages of the work execution, the price, responsible performers and time work completion time.